AC vs. DC Charging: What are the Differences?

 Here is the DC charging solution for my tablet computer.
 It is simply a USB cable, which allows my tablet to charge from a DC USB port in a car or laptop.
 Both sides have DC, so no conversion is required.

-Here is a simplified diagram (can you tell I didn’t take art classes?) of how AC and DC charging work with a plug-in vehicle:
+Here is a simplified diagram of how AC and DC charging work with a plug-in vehicle:

-When you use a DC charging station – CHAdeMO and Supercharger are the varieties in active use, with CCS coming soon – the power is converted by the station, so DC goes straight in to your battery (not really, but close enough for this discussion).
+When you use a DC charging station – CHAdeMO and Supercharger are the varieties in active use, with CCS coming soon – the power is converted by the station; so DC goes straight into your battery.

 Why bother with two types of charging – why not choose a single place to convert the power?